Our knowledge of orthopaedics. Your best health.

 Symptoms

 The most common symptom of hip osteoarthritis is pain.
 This hip pain develops slowly and worsens over time, although sudden onset is also possible.
 Pain and stiffness may be worse in the morning, or after sitting or resting for a while.
 Over time, painful symptoms may occur more frequently, including during rest or at night.
-Additional symptoms may include:
+Other symptoms may include:

 • Pain in your groin or thigh that radiates to your buttocks or your knee